lambdaclass/leo_playground/README.md

 Leo example applications

-To excute this repo you need to instanciate the nix shell by running:
+To excute this repo you need to instantiate the nix shell by running:
 ```
 nix-shell
 ```